uwefassnacht/ti-sensor-tag-demo/README.md

 ## Things don't work?
 Here is where to get help

+Maybe your internet connection does not allow websocket traffic (which I've seen when connected within some firewalls or when using hotel Wifi).
+To check whether websockets work for you, head over [here](http://websocketstest.com/).

 First make sure to consult the documentation.
 Here is the [link to the general Buemix docs] (https://www.ng.bluemix.net/docs), you'll find the [docs for the IoT Foundation service here] (https://docs.internetofthings.ibmcloud.com).

 If you have technical questions about Bluemix or the IoT Foundation service, head on over to [Stackoverflow] (http://stackoverflow.com/questions/tagged/bluemix) and make sure to tag your question with "Bluemix".